 Blog, as defined in Merriam-Webster dictionary is a site on which someone writes about personal opinions, activities, and experiences.
 The surge of information that the internet provided makes practically everything at the touch of your fingertips.
 Bloggers pop out in almost every corner, offering unsolicited tips and sharing anecdotes for just about everything, food, travel, work, fashion, even conventional wisdom.

-In a business perspective, a blog is an excellent idea to keep a website up-to-date and to reach out for potential customers.
+In a business perspective, a blog is an excellent idea to keep a website up-to-date and to reach out to potential customers.
 How?
-When people search about certain topics, there is a chance that they will come across your blog and then, voilà!
+When people search for certain topics, there is a chance that they will come across your blog and then, voilà!
 A potential new customer!

 1. Determine why would you blog